Washington DC Medicaid Definition

 What Defines “Income”

 For Medicaid eligibility purposes, any income that a Medicaid applicant receives is counted.
 To clarify, this income can come from any source.
 Examples include employment wages, alimony payments, railroad retirement, Veteran’s benefits, pension payments, Social Security Disability Income, Social Security Income, Supplemental Security Income, IRA withdrawals, and stock dividends.
-However, when only one spouse of a married couple is applying for Medicaid, only the income of the applicant is counted.
+However, when only one spouse of a married couple is applying for Medicaid (institutional or HCBS Medicaid waiver), only the income of the applicant is counted.
 Said another way, the income of the non-applicant spouse is disregarded.
+However, income is treated differently for a married couple with one spouse applying for regular Medicaid.
+In this case, the income of both the applicant and non-applicant spouse is counted towards the income limit.
 For more information on how Medicaid counts income, click here.

-For married couples with non-applicant spouses’ with insufficient income from which to live, there is a Minimum Monthly Maintenance Needs Allowance (MMMNA).
-Simply put, if the non-applicant spouse, also called the community spouse or well spouse, has income under $2,057.50 / month (this figure changes each year in July), he or she is entitled to a portion of the applicant spouse’s income, bringing his or her income to $2,057.50 / month.
+For married couples with non-applicant spouses’ of nursing home Medicaid or Medicaid waivers applicants, there is a Minimum Monthly Maintenance Needs Allowance (MMMNA).
+This income allowance is intended to ensure the non-applicant spouses have sufficient income from which to live.
+Simply put, if the non-applicant spouse, also called the community spouse or well spouse, has income under $2,113.75 / month (this figure changes each year in July), he or she is entitled to a portion of the applicant spouse’s income, bringing his or her income to $2,113.75 / month.
 Based on the non-applicant’s shelter and utility costs, he or she may be entitled to a greater portion of his or her applicant spouse’s income.
 As of 2019, the maximum monthly maintenance needs allowance is $3,160.50 / month (this figure changes in January of each year.)

 What Defines “Assets”